thomashansen99/Cyber_Labs/splunk_labs/lab1_splunk.md

 - The attacker distributed their attack across a lot of different source IPs
 - I learned how to use `stats`, `top`, `timechart`, and `rex` to analyze logs
 - I learned how to save searches to a dashboard which makes it easier to see patterns
+- I can now quickly detect brute-force attacks in SSH logs using Splunk

 ## Conclusion
 This lab helped me build a foundation in Splunk searching, field extraction, and dashboards.